CITY OF SHAWNEE

 |Polycarts are for residential use.
 If a resident moves they must leave their polycart or they will be charged for it. |

 There is no charge for the first polycart.
-If you need a second polycart, the charge will be $4 a month.
+If you need a second polycart, there will be an additional charge, contact Customer Service for the current rate.
 The charge will be placed on your water bill.
 Contact Customer Service to order extra polycarts at 405 878-1560.

 If you are physically unable to handle the polycart and need help, please contact Central Disposal at 405 275-5854.
 They will ask you to submit a Doctor's note stating that you are physically unable to take the polycart to the curb, and they will pick it up house-side.